-Glenn usually starts with sketching his idea before he dives into 3D modeling, it helps him organize the different components of the design.
+He usually starts by sketching his idea before he dives into 3D modeling, it helps him organize the different components of the design.

-After that, he designs a very simple and low-detailed version of the design to make sure the proportions and overall silhouette are right and successful.
+After that, he designs a very simple, minimal version of the design to make sure the proportions and overall silhouette are correct.

-Then he builds up small elements that will be used to build larger ones.
-At the same time, he builds elements he calls Stamps - these will be used for Boolean operations.
+Then he builds up small elements that will be used to build larger ones, as well as some elements he calls ‘stamps.’
+These will be used for Boolean subtract operations.

 The next step is to build the main components.
-He starts with the central chassis first, starting with simple shapes.
+He begins with the central chassis, starting with simple shapes.
 He gradually refines the design with secondary forms and details.

-After all the parts are built, he brings them together to make sure they will work together.
+After all the parts are built, he brings them together to make sure they fit.
 At this point, he also adds all the details that the design might need.
-Once he is done, he exports his design for rendering and painting.
+Once he's done, he exports his design for rendering and painting.

 “My main piece of advice is to start small.
 When I was first learning Shapr3D, I didn’t worry about making anything ambitious.
 I started off making easy, small parts where I could try things and experiment stress-free.
 I made ten or twelve small random objects, trying new techniques on each new part.
 Once I felt comfortable, I started making more complex designs.”

-The first step for Lasse is to take screenshots of the model from different angles and then pick the one he likes the most.
-After that, he imports it into Concepts.
-He lowered the opacity of the image layer and simply starts tracing over it with the firm brush pen.
-At this point, he does not have a very clear idea on how the render will turn out.
-Being an artistic work, he develops the rendering throughout the process.
+The first step for Lasse was to take screenshots of the model from different angles and then pick the one he likes the most.
+After that, he imported the image into Concepts.
+He lowered the opacity of the image layer and started tracing over it with the firm brush pen.
+At this point, he did not have a very clear idea on how the render would turn out -- he continued developing the aesthetic throughout the process.

-Lassi shared that he uses images from Pinterest for inspiration - it helps him have a better idea of what exactly he is doing.
-Next, he changed the background color in the workspace settings to something closer to the color scheme he’s imagining and adds some color to the background with charcoal tool.
+Next, he changed the background color in the workspace settings to something closer to the color scheme he’s imagining, and added color with a charcoal tool.

-Next, he created a colored overlay which helps tie the mech together with the background.
-He kept rendering the mech using the charcoal and the color picker.
+Next, he created a colored overlay which helped tie the machinery together with the background.
+He kept rendering the machinery using the charcoal and color picker tool.

-He then added texture to some of the areas using the dry pastel, added some final touches and finally exported the image.
+He then added texture to some of the areas using the dry pastel and some final touches before exporting the image.

-“You can see how Concepts offers you a lot of options for design rendering based on 3D models, and gives you flexibility for playing with ideas and adding details.
-Chris’ mini tank was an awesome model to work with, his concept really transports you to another world.
-Thanks for the great opportunity!”
+“You can see how Concepts offers you a lot of options for design rendering based on 3D models, and gives you the flexibility to play with ideas and add details.
+Chris’ mini tank was an awesome model to work with, his concept really transports you to another world.”